T. Padmanabhan

-Thinakkal Padmanabhan (born 5 February 1931), popularly known as T. Padmanabhan, is an Indian short story writer of Malayalam literature.
+Thinakkal Padmanabhan (born 5 February 1928), popularly known as T. Padmanabhan, is an Indian author.
+A seminal figure in post Independence Indian literature, he is widely regarded as the greatest short story writer in Malayalam language.
 He is a recipient of several awards including the Ezhuthachan Puraskaram, the highest literary award of the Government of Kerala.
 He declined some of the earlier awards he was selected for which include Kerala Sahitya Akademi Award (1973), Odakkuzhal Award (1995) and Sahitya Akademi Award (1996).
 Mahatma Gandhi University conferred on him the honoris causa degree of the Doctor of Letters in 2018.

 In 2023, he was honoured with the Kerala Jyothi Award, the highest civilian award given by the Kerala Government.

 Biography

 T. Padmanabhan was born on 5 February 1931 in a family of poor financial means at Pallikunnu near Kannur, in the south Indian state of Kerala to Puthiyidath Krishnan Nair and Devaki (Ammukutty) as the youngest of their four children.
 His father died when he was only a few months old and it was his mother and the eldest brother who looked after him during his childhood.
 He completed his school education from Chirakkal Raja's High School, and did his college studies at Mangalore Government Arts College, before graduating in law from Madras Law College (now known as Dr. Ambedkar Government Law College, Chennai) to start his practice in Thalassery and Kannur courts.
 By this time, he had already established himself as a budding writer and M. K. K. Nair, a known arts enthusiast and the then chairman and managing director of FACT, invited him to join the company.
 Padmanabhan served FACT in different capacities including that of the head of Materials Division to superannuate from service as its Deputy general manager in 1989 during which time he had a number of legal tussles with the company after M. K. K. Nair left FACT in 1971.

 Padmanabhan was married to Kallanmarthodi Bharghavi who died in 2014 and the couple had no children.
 He lives a retired life in Kannur.
 His major works include Prakasham Parathunna Oru Penkutty, Oru Kathakrithu Kurishil, Makhan Singhinte Maranam, Veedu Nashtapetta Kutti, Kalabhariavan, Nalinakanthi, Sakshi, Sayvinte Naya, Gouri and Kadal.